-This eight week summer program expands access to engineering education by matching CWRU undergraduate students with summer youth programs in the Greater Cleveland community.
+This summer program expands access to engineering education by matching CWRU undergraduate students with summer youth programs in the Greater Cleveland community.
 While serving at these summer programs, CWRU students design and implement engineering classes with youth enrolled in the programs.
 Students also act as STEM role models encouraging youth to explore STEM fields and pursue higher education.
-Throughout the program, CWRU student interns also have the opportunity to build their civic awareness and leadership skills through weekly seminars.
+Throughout the program, CWRU student interns also have the opportunity to build their civic awareness and leadership skills through professional development seminars.

 Visit the Engineering Education Summer Outreach program website for more information about the program and application process for CWRU students.

 Summer on the Cuyahoga

 Summer on the Cuyahoga (SOTC) is a unique summer internship program open to students of Case Western Reserve, Colgate, Cornell, Smith, University of Chicago and Yale.
 The program brings together 50-60 students for an intensive summer immersion program designed to help interns explore the professional, civic, and social offerings of the Cleveland area.
 SOTC offers current sophomores, juniors and seniors challenging internships, community introductions, alumni connections, and group housing for the summer.
 For more information on available internships possibilities, visit their website.

 Cleveland Foundation Summer Internship Program